 In Arizona, you’re entitled to survivor's, retirement and disability benefits from the Social Security Administration.
 Billions of dollars each year are paid to beneficiaries living in Arizona.
 Once you meet the qualifications of the federally-funded programs, you are paid benefits that are not considered taxable compensation by themselves.
 However, when combined with other sources of income, the Internal Revenue Service may tax over half of your Social Security benefits at regular income-tax rates.

-The three programs paid more than $1.1 billion in monthly Social Security benefits to more than 1 million Arizona beneficiaries in 2009.
-Among the beneficiaries who received Social Security payments that year were 75,000 children and 46,000 spouses.
-Arizona, along with Hawaii, California and Nevada, make up the Social Security Administration's San Francisco region, which has millions of beneficiaries who receive more than $92 billion in benefit payments annually.
+The three programs paid more than $2.71 billion in monthly Social Security benefits to more than 1.5 million Arizona beneficiaries in 2019.
+Among the beneficiaries who received Social Security payments that year were 77,735 children and 52,884 spouses.
+Arizona, along with Hawaii, California and Nevada, make up the Social Security Administration's San Francisco region, which has millions of beneficiaries who receive more than $100 billion in benefit payments annually.

 Each benefit program has its own guidelines, but there are some general requirements that fit all three.
 You must have paid into Social Security during your years of employment.
 You must also have accumulated the required number of work credits.
 A work credit represents three months, or a quarter, of earnings.
-As of 2011, you can earn a maximum of four credits in one year.
+As of 2020, you can earn a maximum of four credits in one year.